johann-solo/oliveandmango.github.io/_posts/blog/2017-08-17-pineapple-granita.md

 1. Transfer to bowl and stir in the rest of the ingredients until sugar is dissolved

-1. Pour the mixture into and 8x11 dish or pan and put into the freezer for approx 3 hours until almost set BUT whisking mixture every hour.
+1. Pour the mixture into and 8x11 dish or pan and put into the freezer for approx 3 hours until almost set BUT remove from freezer and whisk mixture and put back in the freezer every hour.

 1. After 3 hours remove from the freezer and scrape with a fork a few times until the texture is like shave ice or snow cone.
 Return to freezer and seal off in airtight container for up to 2 weeks

-1. Serve garnished wth some more pineapple and a dash of bitters along with a sprinkle of freshly grated nutmeg
+1. Serve garnished with some more pineapple and a dash of bitters along with a sprinkle of freshly grated nutmeg

 <br>
 ![Pineapple Rum Granita](/images/uploads/2017_08_17_pineapple_granita_9.jpg)